WildMeOrg/scoutbot/README.rst

 How to Run
 ----------

-You can run the tile-base Gradio demo with:
+You can run the tile-based Gradio demo with:

 .. code-block:: console

    (.venv) $ python app.py

-or, you can run the image-base Gradio demo with:
+or, you can run the image-based Gradio demo with:

 .. code-block:: console